umairaslamm/Ansible/day003/README.md

 ##
     vagrant up

-## First playbook with a couple of tasks
+## First playbook -- a couple of tasks
 * add user
 + copy file with permissions